-Trade unions and their members
+Trade unions and their members are immune

-are immune from prosecution where an action is 'in contemplation or furtherance of a trade dispute' that in itself is legal.
-Industrial action, in the form of work stoppages and the like, might be the result of anger at general employment conditions or might concern a dispute with an individual worker or a group of workers.
-If the latter, all internal procedures must have been used and exhausted.
+from prosecution where industrial action is 'in contemplation or furtherance of a trade dispute'.
+Industrial action should be preceded by a secret ballot and one week's notice to the employer.
 Employers should not avoid unions simply because negotiations with union officials can be tough.
 It is important to keep focused on the search for solutions.